Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 — **Code Validation** —

-As the core JavaScript code is completed, a code validation test is carried out by using [JSHint](https://jshint.com/), which is a static code analysis tool used in software development for checking if JavaScript source code complies with coding rules
+As the core JavaScript code is completed, a code validation testing is carried out by using [JSHint](https://jshint.com/), which is a static code analysis tool used in software development for checking if JavaScript source code complies with coding rules

 **`script.js`**: [1 Unused Variable](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/js/test-script.png)